JepsonNomad/jepsonnomad.github.io/research/verticalMigration.md

 layout: page
 ---

 Animals famously migrate across great distances to forage, avoid environmental stressors and predation, and reproduce.
-But, they can also move vertically - across elevation in mountains or bathymetry in marine environments - to accomplish similar goals (John and Post 2022 *Ecography*)<https://nsojournals.onlinelibrary.wiley.com/doi/full/10.1111/ecog.05774>.
+But, they can also move vertically - across elevation in mountains or bathymetry in marine environments - to accomplish similar goals ([John and Post 2022 *Ecography*](https://nsojournals.onlinelibrary.wiley.com/doi/full/10.1111/ecog.05774)).

 <img src="/img/pubs/Ecog2022a.png" alt="Vertical migrants can be found in all sorts of environments." height="250">